cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/nebraska-wage-theft-report.md

 ### Overall amounts

 The data obtained by CBS News shows that, since 2014, 563 wage theft claims were filed with the Nebraska Department of Labor.
-The total amount assessed by the agency was 508919.0.
+The total amount owed was $508,919.00.

-The median amount assessed by the agency was 500.0.
+The median amount for each case was $500.00.
 Here's how losing that amount could impact an average worker in nebraska

-500.0 is the equivalent of:
+$500.00 is the equivalent of:
 * 0 weeks of pay for the average worker in nebraska.
 * 1 months of rent for the average renter in nebraska or 0 months of mortgage payments for the average homeowner in nebraska.
-* 149 tanks of gas for the average driver in nebraska.
-* 2 weeks of groceries for the average family in nebraska.\
+* 2 weeks of groceries for the average family in nebraska.

 ### Amounts paid to claimants

-0.14209591474245115% of the 563 wage theft cases provided by the Nebraska Department of Labor resulted in a payment to the claimant.
+0%% of the 563 wage theft cases provided by the Nebraska Department of Labor resulted in a payment to the claimant.

-The total amount paid to claimants was 37324.0.
+The total amount paid to claimants was $37,324.00.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 0.0.
 0.0% of the cases paid were paid in full.